top of page

 * You will need at least four different clay colors for this (five, if you want the axon and cell body to be a different color) but if you want, you can use the same color clay for both the axon and the cell body.

 Where to buy the clay?
 You can buy air-drying soft clay online or at a craft store of some sort.
 The ones I like to use are Sago Brothers Air Dry Clay and this molding clay by Aorzov.
 The later is my favorite, but you will need a lot of it if doing it for many classes because the clay comes in small quantities packed in little plastic zip bags.
 They come in a variety of colors though and dry very fast and are easy to work with.
 There are a lot of excellent comparable air-drying clay you can purchase whether online or in stores, these are just the ones I have used.
 Whichever clay you buy though, try it out first for yourself and see if you like it.
-This way you will be happy with the results when your students go to make their models.
+This way you will be happy with the results when your students go to make it.

 How to Build Your Neuron Model:

-Roll the clay into a ball.
+Roll the clay into a ball

 Roll some clay into a tube-like shape for the axon.

 4. Now you will add the dendrites around the cell body.
 Be careful not to make them to thin, as they will be more likely to break easily when the model dries.
 Make them a little thick, but not too thick.
+Either way they will be delicate when they dry, so tell your students to handle them with care after their model dries.

 Extension: